nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/records_hidden.rst.txt

 with the `4/29/2012 game <https://www.nba.com/game/0041100171>`_ where the Clippers didn't fall behind to Memphis until a little after the 10-minute mark and came back.

-Still, though, a record, albeit a tie -- but a 24-point lead with 10 minutes should be safe!
+Still, though, a record, albeit a tie—but a 24-point lead with 10 minutes should be safe!

 .. _4242025-game-3-of-okc-at-memphis-httpswwwnbacomgame0042400143: